Claude Code Plugins

 Add coverage instrumentation support:

-Add build arguments (near the top after FROM):
+Add build argument (near the top after FROM):

 # Build arguments